 Legal Constraints on Changes to State and Local Pensions, Alicia Munnell and Laura Quinby, Center for Retirement Research, August 2012

 Municipal Bankruptcy: Standard & Poor's Approach and Viewpoint, Standard & Poor's, October 2012

 Q&A on Municipal Bankruptcy, California Legislative Analyst's Office

 Summary of CalPERS Legal Position on Municipal Bankruptcy, As Delivered to the CalPERS Board of Administration, September 2012

 Bankrupt Cities, Municipalities List and Map, Governing Magazine

-Why Municipal Bankruptcy is Rare (and Should Be), Governing Magazine, August 2013
+Why Municipal Bankruptcy is Rare (and Should Be), Beth Kellar, Governing Magazine, August 2013